Email: portico-services@ucl.ac.uk

 - Faculty of Arts & Humanities

-Dr. Nadia Vidro is a Senior Research Fellow in the project “Saadya Gaon's Works on the Jewish Calendar: Near Eastern Sources and Transmission to the West”, funded by the Fritz Thyssen Foundation.
+Dr. Nadia Vidro is a Senior Research Fellow at the Department of Hebrew and Jewish Studies, UCL.
 She holds a PhD in Hebrew Studies from Cambridge (2010), an MA in Jewish Studies (major), Islamic Studies (minor) and General Linguistics (minor) from the University of Cologne (2004) and a Diploma in Bio-physics from the Saratov State University, Russia (2000).
-In her PhD, written under the supervision of Prof. Geoffrey Khan, Nadia studied Qaraite works on Biblical Hebrew grammar, focusing on the Qaraite approaches to Biblical Hebrew verbal morphology.

 Nadia teaches Hebrew, Judaeo-Arabic, medieval Jewish history and courses on the Cairo Genizah